916267142/accessrefinery/README.md

 ## Evaluation Reproduction

-This section explains how to reproduce the results of **AccessRefinery** and **Reimplemented Access Analyzer** reported in the paper.
+This section explains how to reproduce the results of **AccessRefinery** and the **Reimplemented Access Analyzer** reported in the paper.

-> Recall that We recommand to skip [reproducing CLI-based Access Analyzer](xxxxxx).
+> Recall that we recommend skipping the reproduction of the CLI-based Access Analyzer.
 However, you can still verify the evaluation results reported in the paper, since all experimental results are archived in `archive_result/`.

 ### Running AccessRefinery